adrianskelton/project3/README.md

 ### **Google Sheets with player name and score**

 Google sheets were used to store the players name and score.
 The playername and score were stored using gsheets module and all changes were made on the animal_game excell sheet.

-The simplest way I could think of for a scoreboard was to reorder the sheet by descending score and also to delete the rows from 13 to 20 at the start of the game.
+The simplest way I could think of for a scoreboard was to reorder the sheet by descending score and also to delete the rows from 12 to 19 at the start of the game.
 This would ensure a clean slate for the new players name to be put in.
-When the game ends the final score is inserted into the game and the column is then again checked that the scores descend, putting the high scorer at the top.
+When the game ends the final score is inserted into the game and the column is then again checked that the scores descend in order, putting the high scorer at the top.

 ![](assets/images/readme_images/screenshot_sheet.png)